-Learn the Genitive case of Russian nouns, pronouns and adjectives.
 Learn how to use the Genitive case in Russian with our free online Russian grammar and vocabulary course for beginners.
 Every lesson comes along with an audio file recorded by a native Russian speaker.

 In the previous lesson we learned the Russian possessive pronouns in the Genitive case.
 And as promised, today we are having a look at the demonstrative pronouns in the Genitive.